catseye/Chrysoberyl/README.markdown

 When listing things, list ones by Cat's Eye Technologies first, and put a heading or something.

-Use HTML5 (header, content, footer) instead of divs.
+Use HTML5 sections instead of divs.

 Terminology on music pages:
 -   "implementation" -> "rendition"